ytyeung/project_ainu_kamuichika/updated_translations_main_text_iter1/Chinese_Translation/2_Chironnup_Towa.md

 2. Compare the Chinese translation with the English translation.
 3. Improve the Chinese translation, especially incoporating the pros of the English translation.

 Keep the original meanings.
 Display in Traditional Chinese.
+If a term cannot be translated, keep the original language.

 This is the Japanese text.
 狐が自ら歌った謡「トワトワト」